Color-octet scalar decays to a gluon and an electroweak gauge boson in the Manohar-Wise model: Decay widths in different scenarios

-Numerically, these result in small branching ratios that are negligible for phenomenology except in special cases.
-The region of parameter space where these modes can be most relevant is understood as follows \begin{itemize} \item The $S_{R,I}$ neutral resonances will decay predominantly into top pairs and $S^\pm$ will decay predominantly into top-bottom pairs if those channels are kinematically available.
-The loop induced modes become important for the mass ranges
+There are two cases in which the $Vg$ modes are important and they both rely on mechanisms to suppress scalar decay into heavy quarks. \begin{itemize} \item The $S_{R,I}$ neutral resonances will decay predominantly into top pairs and $S^\pm$ will decay predominantly into top-bottom pairs if those channels are kinematically available.
+This means that the loop induced modes become important for the mass ranges

-where the lower limit is approximately the LEP exclusion for scalar pair production \cite{Burgess:2009wm}.
-The decays into two jets through the lighter quarks are not suppressed in these ranges and in some instances dominate as shown below.
+The lower limit corresponds approximately to the LEP exclusion for scalar pair production \cite{Burgess:2009wm}.
+Scalar decay into two jets through couplings to the lighter quarks are not suppressed in these ranges and in some instances will dominate as shown below.

 \item The decays to $t\bar{t}$ or $t\bar{b}$ can also be suppressed with very small values of $\eta_U$.
 This would also suppress the production mechanism for a single scalar, but would not affect the cross-section for pair-production which depends only on the QCD coupling constant and at 13 TeV is approximately 0.2~pb. \cite{Gresham:2007ri,Hayreter:2017wra}.
-However, reducing $\eta_U$ also reduces the top-quark contribution to the loop decays, which is dominant in most cases.
+Reducing $\eta_U$ also reduces the top-quark contribution to the loop decays, which is dominant in most cases.